Choosing a college major is a decision that can have a major impact on your earnings potential.

 They design and manage ways to extract crude oil and natural gas, and make sure those forms of energy production run efficiently.
 According to research published by the U.S. Bureau of Labor Statistics in December 2015, petroleum engineer employment was projected to grow 10% from 2014 to 2024.

-Be warned, however, that the field is highly dependent on oil prices, which had plunged by 70% or more since in mid-2014 but have somewhat recovered recently.
+Be warned, however, that the field is highly dependent on oil prices, which had plunged by 70% or more since mid-2014 but have somewhat recovered recently.

 “For now, oil is down,” notes Lori Shreve Blake, senior director of alumni and student career services at the University of Southern California Career Center in Los Angeles, adding that a gas company representative told her last year that the firm wasn’t hiring petroleum engineers because of low crude oil prices.